-The man turned the engine off and leaned his head back against his seat.
+The man turned the engine off and leaned his head back against the seat.
 He continued to survey the property and its surroundings, looking for reminders of his past.
-The old crooked oak by the house was even older, as if holding itself up was getting harder day by day.
-He searched within its leaves and branches, but he couldn’t see what he was looking for from that distance.
+The crooked old oak by the house looked even older, as if holding itself up was getting harder day by day.
+He searched within its leaves and branches, but couldn’t see what he was looking for from that distance.
 The fields were overgrown with wild grass and flowers.
 He scanned the property with stinging eyes.
-It seemed to be all there, but only as a scene lost in time, once loved and warmed from within by so many.
-It was all there, but so much was missing.
+It all seemed to be there, but only as a scene lost in time, once loved and warmed from within by so many.
+It was all there, yet so much was missing.
 A part of him wanted to sit for a while and just take it all in.
 The other part was eager to drive down to the house and bask in the memories.
 He stopped himself from breaking into the scene too soon and closed his eyes.
 His mind took him back to a memory he would have rather forgotten, had it not eventually taken him to a better place.

 “I’m sorry to have to call you in again, Miss Ratchet, but we just can’t go on like this.
 I’m afraid we’ll have to suspend him again.”
-The school principal sat behind her desk wearing a brown suit and sporting a drained expression.
+The school principal sat behind her desk wearing a brown suit and a drained expression.

 “We cannot have the distraction.
 He fights with everyone.”